awsdocs/amazon-ecs-developer-guide/doc_source/windows_task_IAM_roles.md

-# Windows IAM roles for tasks<a name="windows_task_IAM_roles"></a>
+# Additional configuration for Windows IAM roles for tasks<a name="windows_task_IAM_roles"></a>

-The IAM roles for tasks with Windows features requires extra configuration, but much of this configuration is similar to enabling IAM roles for tasks on Linux container instances\.
-The following requirements must be met to enable IAM roles for tasks for Windows containers\.
+The IAM roles for tasks with Windows features requires additional configuration, but much of this configuration is similar to confiuring IAM roles for tasks on Linux container instances\.
+The following requirements must be met to configure IAM roles for tasks for Windows containers\.
 + When you launch your container instances, you must set the `-EnableTaskIAMRole` option in the container instances user data script\.
 The `EnableTaskIAMRole` turns on the Task IAM roles feature for the tasks\.
 For example:

   ```